aws/aws-pdk/packages/nx-monorepo/README.md

 npx projen new --from aws-prototyping-sdk nx-monorepo
 ```

-This will boostrap a new Projen monorepo and contain the following in the .projenrc.ts:
+This will bootstrap a new Projen monorepo and contain the following in the .projenrc.ts:

 ```ts
 import { nx_monorepo } from "aws-prototyping-sdk";